Security in our Process

 - Write automated tests to verify code and infrastructure security

-- Have an ITHC or Pen Test once a year or after a major change
+- Have an ITHC or Pen Test once a year or after a major change.
+Changes that could require a re-test include:

 - Enable dependabot security updates on all repositories